mSwara/agri_chatbot_project/README.md

 # AgriBot — AI-Powered Agricultural Assistant

-A voice-enabled, multilingual AI chatbot that helps Indian farmers with weather forecasts, mandi (market) prices, government agricultural schemes, and general crop care — rebuilt from the AgriBot project report.
+AgriBot is a voice-enabled, multilingual chatbot built to help Indian farmers get quick answers on weather, mandi (market) prices, government agricultural schemes, and general crop care — all in their own language, by typing or speaking.

-- **Backend**: FastAPI + LangChain-style RAG (FAISS/Pinecone) + Groq LLM + Whisper (STT) + gTTS (TTS)
+- **Backend**: FastAPI + a RAG pipeline (FAISS/Pinecone) + Groq LLM + Whisper (speech-to-text) + gTTS (text-to-speech)
 - **Frontend**: React + Vite + Tailwind CSS, with mic input and voice playback

 ## Project layout